olive-robotics/bots_bento_icra24/docs/rulebook.md

 ###### 3.1.1 Design and Contraints

 Maximum allowed robot size: 65x65x90 cm
-Palette size: 40x30x12cm
+KLT size: 40x30x12cm

 Robot hardware is temporarily provided by the challenge organizers (Olive Robotics supported by TUM VL RAI and UTokyo IPC) for the selected teams in the form of comprehensive robotic hardware kits of modular sensors, actuators and respective standardized connectors and power units.
 These modular robot components (servo motors, cameras, IMUs) are designed as interoperable and reconfigurable robot building blocks and natively speak ROS2 out-of-the-box.
 They can be treated as standalone Linux-based SMBs.
 Challenge participants are provided with the required documentation (datasheets, CAD, URDF, API docs, manuals) of the hardware along with a default robot design.
 However, participants are encouraged and rewarded for coming up with their own improved robot designs using the hardware.
-The hardware kits will be provided two months before the competition so that teams can start designing and programming their competition bots.

 Aside from the provided hardware, teams are allowed to 3D print passive parts to amend their robot designs as well as using off-the-shelf transmission gears and belts.

-Furthermore teams are free to either use any stationary computer to control the hardware wirelessly and / or use additional mobile compute units like Intel NUCs, Laptops, compute sticks and so on directly on the robot.
+Furthermore teams are free to either use any stationary computer to control the hardware wirelessly and / or use additional mobile compute units like Laptops, compute sticks and so on directly on the robot.

 ###### 3.1.2 Given Robotic Components